Proper Engine Break-In

 Keep this run to minimum time necessary to complete task.

-that is grossly in error.
+After shutdown, check for oil leaks and make adjustments to anything that is grossly in error.
 Let the engine cool down completely.

 Second run (1 to 2 minutes)